project-unisonOS/unison-docs/people/getting-started.md

 ## What is Unison?

-Unison is a **real-time, context-aware computing platform** that replaces traditional apps and interfaces with adaptive experiences.
-Instead of navigating applications and screens, you engage in natural exchanges where the system understands your intent, context, and preferences to generate personalized responses.
+Unison is a **real-time, context-aware intent orchestration environment** that replaces traditional software interfaces with adaptive experiences.
+Instead of navigating conventional workflows and screens, you engage in natural exchanges where the system understands your intent, context, and preferences to generate personalized outcomes.

 ### Key Features